+Assume that $c_1(E)=0$.
+A Hermitian metric $H$ on $E$ is called a HYM metric with respect to $\omega$ if its associated curvature form $\Theta$ satisfies

-In the following we shall derive the system of HYM connections of $V$ over $\cU_a$ for $1\leq a\leq n$.
-Since $V|_{\cU_a}$ are essentially the same, we shall workout one of them in detail.
+In the following, we shall derive a system of HYM connections of $V$ over $\cU_a$ for $1\leq a\leq n$.
+Because the $V|_{\cU_a}$'s are all essentially the same, we shall work out one of them in detail.
 For convenience, we shall drop the super(sub)-script $a$.